ecemgo/frontend-mentor-all-in-one/README.md

 - [ScrollReveal](https://scrollrevealjs.org/) - It is a source for animation and it's been used for installation.
 - [ScrollReveal Effect](https://www.youtube.com/watch?v=Zwa5z9Ws7y4) - It's been used for how to apply ScrollReveal JS.
 - [Stack Abuse](https://stackabuse.com/scroll-to-top-in-vanilla-javascript/) - This document has been used to implement scrolling to the top.
+- [Stack Abuse](https://stackabuse.com/scroll-to-top-in-vanilla-javascript/) - This document has been used to implement scrolling to the top.
+- [CSS Tricks](https://css-tricks.com/snippets/css/gradient-text/) - It's used to implement gradient text.
+- [Youtube](https://www.youtube.com/watch?v=IQT4aI_Iup4&ab_channel=KevinPowell) - Kevin Powell's channel is used to implement gradient text too.

 ## Author